Golborne North railway station: Services

 In 1922, five "down" (towards St Helens) trains called at the station on Mondays to Saturdays.
 They called at all stations from Manchester Central to St Helens via Glazebrook and Culcheth.

 By 1948, four trains plied between St Helens Central and Manchester Central, calling at all stations, Monday to Friday, reduced to three on Saturdays.

 A fuller selection of public and working timetables has now been published.
 Among other things, this suggests that Sunday services ran until 1914 but had ceased by 1922, never to return.

 Closure

 The station was closed to all traffic by British Railways in 1952, though goods traffic through the site to St Helens lingered on until 1965, and to a scrapyard in Haydock.
-In 1968, a new connection ("spur") was built connecting a Shell oil terminal in Haydock, and scrapyard, to the West Coast Main Line.
+In 1968, a new connection ("spur") was built connecting a Shell oil terminal in Haydock and the scrapyard to the West Coast Main Line.
 This enabled the line through Golborne North to be closed and lifted.